<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://lightonlife.pt/?p=5499</guid>

-<p class="p3"><strong><span style="font-size: 14pt;">We are slowly realizing the relevance of the first 40 days after a baby is born.</span></strong></p>
+<p class="p1">More and more, we are realizing the importance of the first 40 days after birth.</p>

-<p class="p5">We are so used to looking for answers outside of us, on the internet, between friends or family that we forget that each human being is unique and so are newborns and their adaptation to earth&#8217;s side.
-So, what worked with someone and their newborn, might not work for both of you.</p>
+<p class="p1">We are so used to looking for answers outside ourselves — on the internet, from friends, from family — that we sometimes forget that every baby is unique, and every mother-baby relationship is unique too.
+What worked for someone else may not work for you.</p>

-<p class="p7"><span style="font-size: 14pt;"><b>Postpartum is a time of recovery, integration, and (re)balancing while entering a new stage of life</b></span></p>
+<p class="p1"><strong>Postpartum is a time of recovery, integration, and rebalancing.</strong></p>

 <p>&nbsp;</p>